christensenacademy/christensen-academy/modules/computer-basics/textpages/computer-hardware-and-software.md

 ##Software
 Without software computers wouldn't actually *do* anything.
 Think of software as the instructions computers follow.
-The processors job is to run software.
+The processor's job is to run software.
 With that said, there are really two main types of software: operating systems and software programs.

 ###Operating Systems
 Personal computers, tablets, and smartphones all have their own operating systems.
 Windows computers have a version of the Windows operating system, Apple computers have a version of the Mac operating system, iPhones have a versions of the iOS operating system, and so on.
 The operating system gives the computer its core functionality.